Dupee Estate–Mary Baker Eddy Home: Main house

-The architecture of the main house built in 1880–1881 has been described variously as "Ruskinian Gothic" or "Gothic, Stick/Eastlake."
-The architects were thought to be Peabody & Stearns, although no plans or evidence exists to prove this.
+The architecture of the main house, built in 1880–1881 to a design by Peabody and Stearns, has been described variously as "Ruskinian Gothic" or "Gothic, Stick/Eastlake."
 The estate was added to the National Register on September 4, 1986, as outbuilding 86001790.

 The main house has three stories and a basement, 25 rooms, four chimneys and 17180 sqft of space.
 The exterior walls are of puddingstone, granite and blue stone blocks, with brick window and door surrounds.
 The hip roof is black slate with red copper pans with multiple dormers and skylights.
 A major renovation of the mansion was undertaken in 1907–1908 to the designs of Chicago-based architect Solon Spencer Beman, in preparation for occupancy by Mary Baker Eddy and her executive staff and household helpers.
 The renovation transformed the massing and layout of the original mansion, introduced two elevators inside, and added a substantial new wing in the style of the original.
 (Beman had previously been the architect for Eddy on the design of the Extension of the Mother Church in Boston, as documented in Paul Eli Ivey's Prayers in Stone.)